soehlert/TuneBox/docs/architecture.md

 This document provides a detailed technical look at the architecture, component topology, tech stack roles, and real-time data flows powering **TuneBox**.

-> [!TIP]
-> **Diagram Preview Note**: The diagrams in this document are formatted in standard **Mermaid** syntax.
-They render natively on GitHub.com or inside IDE markdown viewers with Mermaid support (such as VS Code Markdown Preview Mermaid Support).

 ---

 ## 🛠️ Tech Stack & Role Breakdown